pelias/wof-pip-service/README.md

-# Who's on First Point-in-Polygon service

-This repository is part of the [Pelias](https://github.com/pelias/pelias) project.
+> This repository is part of the [Pelias](https://github.com/pelias/pelias) project.
 Pelias is an open-source, open-data geocoder built by [Mapzen](https://www.mapzen.com/) that also powers [Mapzen Search](https://mapzen.com/projects/search).
 Our official user documentation is [here](https://mapzen.com/documentation/search/).

+# Who's on First Point-in-Polygon service

 ## Overview
 This is a point-in-polygon service that uses [Who's on First](http://whosonfirst.mapzen.com/)